smitmartijn/networkinsight-cookbook/manuscript/ch-architecture.md

 The User-Interface (UI), REST API and Search Engine services are responsible for the presentation of data to the user, whether it via a browser or an API output.
 The function of the UI is pretty straightforward; present an interface to any browser that connects.
 In turn, the UI uses the API to retrieve data and configure any setting you're changing.

 The REST API is split up into two sections: a private API and a public API.
-More on the public API can be found in the chapter on [Automating Network Insight]{.underline} -- but the primary goal of the public API is to let you, or your automation and/or orchestration systems talk to Network Insight and retrieve data from it.
+More on the public API can be found in the chapter on [Automating Network Insight]{#ch-automating} -- but the primary goal of the public API is to let you, or your automation and/or orchestration systems talk to Network Insight and retrieve data from it.

 All UI interactions with data is done via the private API.
 As the name suggests, this part should be not used by any automation work that you would like to build.
 The format and output are likely to change throughout different versions.

 {caption: "Private API in action"}
 ![](images/image56.png)

-**Search Engine**
+### Search Engine

 While the search engine is worth a whole separate chapter, in this context is it worth explaining that the search engine drives all interactions.
 Anything that you do in the interface is a search command.
 This is also reflected in the search bar: